bobbyhalljr/travel-landing-page/README.md

 ## Features

 - A Modal with blog posts or information.
+- A modal with paginated blog posts with 3 blog posts.
-- Added image optimization with vite plugin image optimizer
+- Added image optimization with vite plugin image optimizer.

 ## What I would add given more time